avmonte/imageproc/README.md

 ## Usage

-In a terminal window of a directory with your Forth file, type
+In a terminal window of a directory with your image file, type
 ```bash

 python3 main.py [inputFileName] --[mode]